What are the main theories on dividend policy and do dividends actually matter?

 1. Dividend Irrelevance (Miller & Modigliani)

 In perfect markets (no taxes, no transaction costs, no information asymmetry), dividend policy is irrelevant.
-Investors are indifferent between $1 of dividends and $1 of capital gains.
-If Templeton Industries pays a $2 dividend instead of retaining it, the stock price drops by $2, and the investor's total wealth is unchanged.
+Investors are indifferent between 1 of capital gains.
+If Templeton Industries pays a 2, and the investor's total wealth is unchanged.

 2. Bird-in-Hand Theory (Gordon & Lintner)